ThomasWedding/ANNI-Discord-Bot/README.md

    - `python -m venv .venv`
 3. Activate the virtual environment (BASH/UNIX):
    - `. .venv/bin/activate`
-4. Install the dependencies specified in the requirements.txt file (BASH/UNIX):
+4. Install any missing dependencies from the requirements.txt file (BASH/UNIX):
    - `.venv/bin/pip install -r requirements.txt`
+5. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a bot
+6. Select the "OAuth2" category and under the "OAuth2 URL Generator" select "Bot", then "Administrator" in the menu that appears underneath
+7. Copy the generated URL and paste it into a browser, and select a server to add the bot to
+8. In the "Bot" category in the Discord Developer Portal, select "Reset Token" and copy the token
-5. Create a `.env` in the root directory and add your bot token using the following format:
+9. Create a `.env` in the root directory and add your bot token using the following format:
    - `token=YOUR_BOT_TOKEN`
-6. Obtain your `credentials.json` file from your Google Cloud account and place it into the `cache` directory
-7. Obtain your `GoogleSheetID.yaml` file with the following contents and place it into the `config` directory:
-   - `SPREADSHEET_ID : "YOUR_SHEET_ID"`
-8. Start the bot inside of the Python virtual environment:
+10. Start the bot inside of the Python virtual environment:
    - `.venv/bin/python main.py`

 ## 🪛 General Usage: